rewardStyle/sphinx/README.markdown

 - Pooled connection
 - Took out SphinxQL support
 - Intended to work on Sphinx 2.0.8-release (r3831), so some things have been written with that goal in mind.
+For example, doesn't do checking for old version when sending filter values, instead just uses new version (uint64 vs. uint32).
+- Doesn't support GroupBy, GeoAnchor, SetSelect, or override options.

 ## Installation